MITSUBISHI ELECTRIC Changes for the Better

 • Advanced laser gas analysers, which detect even the smallest gas leaks with unmatched sensitivity.

-The SCARA robots ensure that canisters are accurately positioned into the moving pucks for continuous, in-line testing.
+The SCARA robots are especially important, because they ensure that canisters are accurately positioned into the moving pucks for continuous, in-line testing.
 This eliminates the need to stop the conveyor, allowing for uninterrupted production and higher throughput.

 "Synchronisation on this line is critical because the canisters are unstable and may topple unless the motion of the robots and conveyors matches perfectly,